cdot65/panos-agent/README.md

 - ✅ LangSmith environment variables and anonymizers (Phase 1.1-1.2)
 - ✅ Metadata and tags for observability (Phase 1.3)
-- ✅ Fixed CRUD subgraph pan-os-python API usage
+- ✅ Migrated from pan-os-python to httpx + lxml (fully async)
-- ✅ Fixed deterministic workflow step accumulation bug
+- ✅ Added XPath validation and structure mapping
+- ✅ AsyncSqliteSaver for async checkpointing

-**Last Updated**: 2025-01-08
+**Last Updated**: 2025-01-09